ItsAnkitPatel/30-Days-Of-DSA/Day 01/Readme.md

 0
 0
 ```
-So what are the ways to initialze all the members value with the same value which we want to give.<br>
+**So what are the ways to initialze all the members value with the same value which we want to give**.<br>
 There are many ways of course but I know two ways till now and those are :<br>
 1.Using loop<br>
 2.By using `std::fill(startingIndex,endIndex,constantValue)`